 Residents regularly drink Denver’s tap water.
 However, water filters for pitchers and faucets (along with home filtration systems) are growing in popularity.

 Denver’s tap water is safe to drink since all the hazardous contaminants are well below the health standards set by the EPA.
-The only exception is lead that leaches into the drinking water via eroding old pipes, solders, and fixtures.
+The only exception is lead, but this leaches into the drinking water via eroding old pipes, solders, and fixtures.

 To eliminate the potential health risks caused by this dangerous heavy metal, you may want to consider installing water filters or purchasing water pitchers that can effectively remove it.